mtumilowicz/java-spring-boot-oauth2-oidc-pkce-workshop/README.txt

         1. application can use the access token to call an API to access information about the user
         1. API responds with requested data

+## OpenId Connect (OIDC)
+* allows for "Federated Authentication"
+    * example: Federated Authentication is logging to Spotify using your facebook credentials
+* current practice
+    * asking for permissions - OAuth 2.0
+        * Delegated Authorization
+        * most OAuth2 servers also implement OpenId Connect
+    * authentication and single-sign on - OpenID Connect
+        * Federated Authentication
+* authentication protocol built on top of OAuth2, JWT and TLS
+    * defines a standarized user identity token as JWT with required fields
+        * iss - who issues the token
+        * iat - time when the token was issued
+        * exp - time when the token expires
+        * sub - unique id of the user that the token represents
+        * aud - list of systems that can use the token
+    * defines a userinfo endpoint that clients can call to learn details about the user
+        * example: email address, profile, contact info

 ## insomnia
 * GET: some service url
 * tab Auth: OAuth 2.0